3 to 6 million charging points? The solution with solar carports? – Image: lightpoet|Shutterstock.com

 - Charging options

-Demand for electric cars, the solar requirement and EU directives are driving the expansion of the mobile solar infrastructure
+Demand for electric cars, mandatory solar panels , and EU directives are driving the expansion of mobile solar infrastructure.

-Tesla solar filling station with 40 solar carports , all powered by solar power.
-With Supercharger stations, Tesla cars can be quickly charged on the grid within an hour.
+Tesla solar charging station with 40 solar carports, all powered by solar energy.
+Tesla cars can be quickly charged within an hour using Supercharger stations.

-According to a survey by the comparison portal Verivox, 25% of potential car buyers are interested in buying an electric vehicle.
-The petrol engine remains the front runner with 37.9%.
-Diesel cars at around 12% are already behind electric cars in terms of buying interest in the near future.
+According to a survey by the comparison portal Verivox, 25% of potential car buyers have expressed interest in purchasing an electric vehicle.
+Gasoline-powered cars remain the most popular choice at 37.9%.
+Diesel cars, at around 12%, already lag behind electric cars in terms of purchase interest for the near future.

-Overall, 14.6 percent of all survey participants said their next car should be a purely electric car.
+Overall, 14.6 percent of all survey participants say their next car should be a purely electric vehicle.
 7.7 percent plan to buy a plug-in hybrid.
-These are vehicles that drive short distances (around 50 kilometers) independently using electric drive and which are also supported by the federal government's purchase bonus.
+These are vehicles that can also drive short distances (approximately 50 kilometers) autonomously using electric power and are also eligible for the federal government's purchase incentive.

-The mood is even clearer among those surveyed who would like to buy a car in the next 12 months.
-25.0 percent of them even want an electric drive - predominantly a purely electric car (16.2 percent), less often a plug-in hybrid (8.8 percent).
-1,000 private car owners were interviewed for the survey.
+The sentiment is even clearer among those surveyed who plan to buy a car in the next 12 months.
+Of these, 25.0 percent want an electric vehicle – predominantly a pure electric car (16.2 percent), less frequently a plug-in hybrid (8.8 percent).
+The survey polled 1,000 private car owners.

-The downside, however, is that a high proportion of registrations for electric cars are predominantly company cars rather than private vehicles.
-Just like pure electric cars, plug-in hybrids offer employees a tax advantage if they also use the car privately.
-This is attractive, even if in practice the car only runs on petrol or diesel.
+One drawback, however, is that a high proportion of electric car registrations are predominantly company cars rather than private vehicles.
+Plug-in hybrids, like pure electric cars, offer employees a tax advantage if they also use the car privately.
+This is attractive even if the car would only be driven on gasoline or diesel in practice.

 Who and how many applied for the environmental bonuses for electric cars in Germany?